surendramarkowate/Hello/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project, You can support it by giving it a star ⭐

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>